angelinetsui/angelinetsui.github.io/_pages/publications.md

 Visser, I., Geambasu, A., including **Tsui, A. S. M.** ... & Levelt, C. (2021).
 ManyBabies 3: A multi-lab study of infant algebraic rule learning. _Developmental Science_

 Schuwerk, T., including **Tsui, A. S. M.** and other contributing authors (Stage 1 RR accepted, pending data collection).
 Action anticipation based on an agent's epistemic state in toddlers and adults. _Child Development_

-Soderstrom, M., including **Tsui, A. S. M.** and other contributors in ManyBabies consortium (Stage 1 RR, pending data analysis).
-Testing the relationship between preferences for infant-directed speech and vocabulary development: A multi-lab study. _Journal of Child Language_

-Kalashnikova, M†., Singh, L†., **Tsui, A. S. M***. and other contributing authors  (Stage 2 RR, under review).
-The development of tone discrimination in infancy: Evidence from a cross-linguistic, multi-lab report. _Developmental Science._

-†Co-first authors *Second author

 Book chapters
 ----